gbdev/gb-asm-tutorial/src/part3/getting-started.md

 This guide will help you create a classic shoot-em-up in RGBDS.
 This guide builds on knowledge from the previous tutorials, so some basic (or previously explained) concepts will not be explained.

->⚠️ **NOTE**:This isn’t meant to be a “step-by-step tutorial”.
-Many portions of the code may not be explained, or may just be given a short explanation.
-This tutorial is meant to teach some of the major concepts for creating a shoot-em-up.
-Some of the code snippets may be slightly altered for clarity purposes.
-In addition, Many unctions will be used in this project.
-Some will be explained, more obvious ones won't be explained.
-If you're interested in learing about their inner workings, the source code for them is in the repo and commented for explanation.

 ## Feature set

 Here's a list of features that will be included in the final product.